C4ptainCrunch/thesis/source/index.rst

 Perfect information games
 -------------------------

-Now that we know the rules, we can see that Mancala games are :
+Now that we know the rules, we can see that Mancala games

-* Sequential: the opponents play one after the other,
+* are sequential: the opponents play one after the other;
-* Hold no secret information: each player has the same information about the game as the other
+* hold no secret information: each player has the same information about the game;
-* Do not rely on randomness: the state of the game depends only on the actions taken sequentially by each player and an action has a deterministic result.
+* do not rely on randomness: the state of the game depends only on the actions taken sequentially by each player and an action has a deterministic result.

 This type of game is called a sequential perfect information game :cite:`osborne1994course`.

 Other games in this category are for example Chess, Go, Checkers or even Tic-tac-toe and Connect Four.
-This type of game is a particularly interesting field to study in computer science and artificial intelligence as they are easy to simulate.
+Sequential perfect information games are particularly interesting in computer science and artificial intelligence as they are easy to simulate.